Holland Community Opera Fellowship Application

 Your Essay Questions

-When you think about engaging communities through the arts, how do you imagine utilizing your creative practice or skill?
+When you think about engaging communities through the arts, how do you imagine utilizing your creative process, practice and/or skill?
+In your answer, describe a population you would like to work with and how you would use your talents to engage with them.

 To Submit Your Application